 One part of it is functionality.
 Incorrect furniture placement and size lead to daily little annoyances.
 Like yet another shin bruise from the corner of the table in the walkway.
 Spilling your Coke because the coffee table’s too far away.
 Or just smiling and nodding as you pretend to hear what the person across the room is talking about.

 The other part is aesthetic.
 The wrong placement of even gorgeous, expensive furniture and area rugs can spoil the experience of being in an otherwise beautiful room.
 It always just feels “off”.

 When furniture and rugs are placed correctly in a room it creates a feeling of balance, harmony, and flow.

 One of the secrets of how to arrange furniture, one that interior designers use to make a room “work”, is the right distance between pieces.
 And the correct size.

-That’s why I’ve made Part Four of my “Must-Have Home Measurements” guide about the ideal placement and spacing of furniture and area rugs.
+That’s why Part Four of my “Must-Have Home Measurements” guide is all about the ideal placement, spacing, and size of furniture and area rugs.

 So let’s talk about where to put the furniture!

 This post contains Amazon and other affiliate links for your convenience.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission, at no extra charge to you.
 I only recommend products that I love or would purchase for myself.
 See my full disclosure here.